-CIRM is already a successful venue, welcoming around 3600 participants per year and growing.
+CIRM is already a successful venue, welcoming more than 4500 participants per year and growing.
 We are of course very pleased by this!
 As it is increasingly solicited for conferences and other events of various sizes, new spaces are being created and/or renovated in ways that respect the local environment.

 I wish all visitors here at CIRM a very fruitful and enjoyable stay!